What to eat the night before a long run?

 What Are Carbohydrates, Glucose, & Glycogen?

-I’m not going to bore you with a lot of technical detail, but give you a quick understanding of what’s what.
+I won’t bore you with technical details; instead, I’ll give you a quick understanding of what’s what.

 Why Do Runners Need Carbs to Perform Well?

-Glycogen is the primary energy source when performing a high or moderate-intensity exercise, and fat comes in as the second energy source.
+Glycogen is the primary fuel source when performing high—or moderate-intensity exercise, and fat is the second energy source.

-For endurance athletes, glycogen assists in maintaining consistent energy and helps avoid the athlete from hitting the wall.
+For endurance athletes, glycogen assists in maintaining consistent energy and helps prevent the athlete from hitting the wall or bonking.
 It helps higher-intensity runners tolerate faster speeds for a more prolonged period.

-Any effort level over 60% of your VO2 max will call upon glycogen stores for energy first.
+Any effort level over 60% of your VO2 max will first call upon glycogen stores for energy.
 If they are adequately stocked, you’ll have a better chance of feeling great and running well.

 If you do not have the necessary glycogen levels to fuel your running, you could experience muscle damage, fatigue, and even overtraining.

-Studies show that increasing carbohydrate intake before a marathon, or for our purposes a long run, and consuming carbohydrates during, will help prevent weakness and fatigue.
+Increasing carbohydrate intake before a marathon, or for our purposes, a long run, and consuming carbohydrates during will help prevent weakness and fatigue.
 This can improve not only our performance but also our speed and recovery.

 In contrast, low carbohydrate diets show a decrease in performance because the body is trying to work with glycogen depletion.

-Suppose you are a runner who puts in hours and hours and miles and miles consistently every week.
-In that case, a high-carbohydrate diet is strongly recommended if you wish to achieve maximum results.
-We need to keep our glycogen stores up to have adequate energy for each following day.
+A moderate to high-carbohydrate diet is strongly recommended if you wish to achieve maximum results.
+We need to keep our glycogen stores up to have adequate energy for each following training day.

 Simple and Complex Carbohydrates

-For your general health and nutrition, complex carbohydrates are a great way to go, but the night before a long run, all of the rules change.
+Complex carbohydrates are great for general health and nutrition, but the night before a long run, all the rules change.

 Simple Carbohydrates: (Fructose, Sucrose, Glucose, Maltose, Lactose)